 1) You will better understand the operating departments.
 OCM will be an effective way to center and frame communication of operating requirements, current changes to the department, and its market.
 You can use that understanding to better link project attributes with desired organizational outcomes and be more active in making recommendations that achieve this objective.

 2) The world is without question changing at a rapid pace.
 An OCM competency will be instrumental in addressing significant and immediate changes that can arise at any moment.
 Having a platform for managing change established could make the difference that keeps the organization agile.
-Regardless of what happens with construction technology, and the changes it promises, having an organization that is ready is critical.
+Regardless of what happens with construction technology services, and the changes it promises, having an organization that is ready is critical.

 3) Having proven OCM capabilities will show potential partners you have what it takes to be a successful project owner/participant.
 With the increased use of alternative delivery modules, like Integrated Project Delivery, a proven track record of OCM will make your organization more attractive to potential partners by demonstrating the ability to be an effective member of the team.